 Making Tax Digital (MTD) is an initiative that requires you to keep digital financial records and provide tax returns via approved software.
 Currently the scheme is only mandatory for businesses with taxable turnover above £85,000.
 These have to provide HMRC with quarterly, digital VAT returns.
+This blog details the latest Making Tax Digital changes.

 What are the Making Tax Digital changes?